-The use of a prolific and well-known film genre makes the learner feel at home in the course; they are inside a story which they recognise.
+The use of a prolific and well-known film genre makes the learner feel at home in the course; they are inside a story that they recognise.
 They know the conventions of the story so they know what to expect but they are also, as with any story, intrigued to see it play out.
 The genre also casts the learner in the role of detective hero and the act of bribery as the amoral criminal act which must be prevented, reinforcing the need for compliance.
 The use of the film noir genre both engages the learner and makes them feel at ease in a recognisable setting.

 It is now widely acknowledged that stories act as a basic method of organisation in the human memory.
 Studies have shown that people asked to memorise a list of objects by weaving them into a narrative recall six to seven times more objects than people who were asked to memorise the same list without creating a story.

 Traditionally, stories start with a beginning (‘Once upon a time, in a land far, far away…’), move onto a middle (which usually contains some sort of conflict or problem) and then resolve themselves into an ending (‘… and they all lived happily ever after’).
 They link and move through information in a coherent chronological way.
 You remember the beginning of the story because that led to the middle which then led to the end.
-Delivering learning content in the form of stories therefore improves recall because it helps learners to form structural connections in their brains.
+Delivering learning content in the form of stories, therefore, improves recall because it helps learners to form structural connections in their brains.
 As long as the learner wasn’t fast asleep and can recall one element of the story/learning, they can recall all, or at least most of, the story/learning.

 As it happens, much of popular culture involves stories – books, films, TV shows, even songs or the news.
 If you use examples of popular culture that involve narrative, you can both boost your learners’ interest and improve their recall and understanding.

 For example, teaching the classic Physics equation that most GCSE students have to learn, f=ma (force = mass x acceleration) can be done effectively using The Amazing Spider-Man.
-Treating the scene of Gwen Stacy’s death as a mini-narrative, learners can see the connections between the maths and real life.
+Treating the scene of Gwen Stacy’s death as a mini-narrative, learners can see the connections between maths and real life.
 Without going too much into the maths, this is the story:

 Beginning – Green Goblin pushes Gwen off the bridge.